Asdfghjkllkj1/TextSpammer/README.md

 # TextSpammer
 Just a quick spammer program that I made for spamming a group chat; may be updated in the future
+Update: Now I want to try to make a spammer with a bunch of different programming languages
 ## USAGE:
 Run the program (varies depending on programming language), and answer the prompt for the time between spams, the filename, and the mode for the spammer.
 It will wait for 5 seconds before commencing spamming.
 ### Modes: